 - notify the objector and tell them that there will be a meeting of the Licensing Hearing Panel

-- advise that you can bring a legal representative to help presenting your evidence at the hearing
+- advise that you can bring a legal representative to help present your evidence at the hearing